Blady-Com/gnoga/docs/user_guide.md

    <map>,<area>
-               - No spefic bindings currently for image maps, best
+               - No specific bindings currently for image maps, best
                - generated with an automated tool as regular HTML.

    <bdi>,<bdo>,<ruby>,<rp>,<rt>